VulpritProoze/ArtChive/frontend/src/components/gallery/DEVELOPER_GUIDE.md

 #### 15. Object-to-Object Snapping and Rotation Snapping

-**Status**: ❌ UNRESOLVED
+**Status**: ⚠️ PARTIALLY RESOLVED

 **Description**: Object-to-object snapping and rotation snapping are not working as expected.
 There's no tactile "feeling" that objects have snapped into place.

 **Issues**:

-1. **Object-to-Object Snapping**: When an object's snap guide line aligns with another object's snap guide line, they should "lock" for a few pixels indicating they're aligned.
+1. **Object-to-Object Snapping**: (✅ RESOLVED) When an object's snap guide line aligns with another object's snap guide line, they should "lock" for a few pixels indicating they're aligned.
 Currently, this locking behavior is missing.

-2. **Rotation Snapping**: When rotating objects, there's no feedback or "feeling" that the rotation has snapped to specific increments.
+2. **Rotation Snapping**: (❌ UNRESOLVED)  When rotating objects, there's no feedback or "feeling" that the rotation has snapped to specific increments.
 The rotation feels continuous without any snapping points.

-3. **Grid Snapping**: This works correctly and provides good feedback.
+3. **Grid Snapping**: (✅ RESOLVED) This works correctly and provides good feedback.

 **Expected Behavior**:
 - Objects should "stick" or "lock" when their guide lines align with other objects